Unwitting Instigator of Doom

 - Koume Akeboshi, whose tank plunged into a river during the previous tournament finals, resulting in Miho abandoning the flag tank to save it, and causing Black Forest to be defeated when their enemies fire on the flag tank, blames herself for Miho deciding to leave Black Forest, seeing herself as causing Miho trouble.

-- In Jojos Bizarre Adventure, George Joestar I's well-intentioned adoption of Dio Brando leads to his death, his son's death, his grandson's death, the deaths of countless others, and nearly causes the end of the entire universe.
+- In Jojos Bizarre Adventure, George Joestar I's well-intentioned adoption of Dio Brando leads to his death, his son's death, his grandson's death, his great-great-great-grandson's death, his great-great-great-great-granddaughter's death, the deaths of countless others, and nearly causes the end of the entire universe.

 - Dio's father Dario also counts as one.
 If only he wasn't such a petty thief and a gigantic Jerkass of an Abusive Father, not to mention take care of his wife better, Dio could have tempered the evil within him that he carried since his birth, since it's known that he loves his mother, instead of causing... well, see above.